system-zero/system-zero/data/docs/la.md

   var v = lambda (x, y) { return x * y } (10, 100) # => 1000

   # A lambda function, it is like a function without a name, but it is called
   # immediately.
-After the call release the resources.
+After the call releases its resources.
 It is illegal to store
   # a lambda in a variable.
 It is also illegal to omit the argument list after
   # the body, even if it is an empty list, so a pair of parentheses is obligatory
   # after the body.